Pond loach: Australia

 Imported into Australia in the 1960s as an aquarium species, M. anguillicaudatus was first detected in the wild in 1980, and its further importation was banned in 1986.
 M. anguillicaudatus is a declared Class 1 noxious species in New South Wales, as it has become established in several NSW rivers, including the Murray River extending downstream into South Australia.

 United States

 Between 2010 and 2020 M. anguillicaudatus was found in 10 states of the United States including Alabama and Georgia.
 The Georgia find was in November 2020 in McNutt Creek in Athens on the border between Clarke and Oconee.
 This indicates eastern Georgia is environmentally suitable for it, and so if not stopped M. anguillicaudatus is expected to spread through the area.
 That could include the downstream and adjacent rivers, the Middle Oconee, the North Oconee, the Oconee River itself, the Ocmulgee, and the Altamaha.

 As of November 2021, according to the U.S. Geological Survey, this species has also been captured from the wild in Illinois (including many captures in the Chicago area), New York, Ohio, Michigan, Washington, Oregon, Maryland, New Jersey, North Carolina, Louisiana, and southern California.

+Uzbekistan

+Misgurnus anguillicaudatus was first recorded in Uzbekistan in 2022, when specimens were collected from rice paddies adjacent to the lower reaches of the Amu Darya River in the northwestern part of the country.
+Further collections in 2023 confirmed the presence of both mature adults and juveniles, indicating a well-established, reproducing population.
+The likely invasion pathway is dispersal from the Karakum Canal in neighboring Turkmenistan, where the species had previously been intentionally introduced, via its hydrological connection to the Amu Darya.
+This represents only the second species of the family Cobitidae recorded from Uzbekistan, joining the native Aral spined loach, Sabanejewia aralensis.